 Natural Beauty Product Alternatives

 Now that we know what to avoid, let’s look at what we should use instead.
-Replacing your beauty products with safer, less toxic versions isn’t as hard as you might think.
+Replacing your beauty products with safer, less toxic versions such as jojoba oil isn’t as hard as you might think.
 The best rule of thumb is to read EVERY label, and research any ingredient that you don’t recognize.
 Certified organic products tend to have fewer (if any) toxic ingredients, making them a good place to start your search for safer beauty product alternatives.

 Watch out for misleading terms like “all natural” or “made with organic ingredients.”
 Natural as a beauty product term is nearly meaningless, and very over-used in the industry.
 Furthermore, a product only has to contain about 70% of certified organic ingredients for the manufacturer to be able to place “made with organic ingredients” on the label.
 The other 30% can be just about anything, including some of the harmful toxins mentioned earlier.

 You can also try one of these easy, healthy substitutes.